 An pursued an Honors degree in the Arts from Oklahoma and a Master's in Acting for Film in Los Angeles.
 Her relentless pursuit of knowledge doesn't stop there; she's currently working toward earning her Ph.D., demonstrating her unwavering dedication to self-improvement and expertise in her field.

 She quickly made a name for herself with roles in popular shows like HBO's "Euphoria" and Showtime's "KIDDING," along with a notable role in the film "The Dust Child."

-Behind the camera, An wrote, produced, and starred in the short film Gold, which was given a Premiere at Warner Brothers Studio.
-She won over 7 IMDB awards such as Top Shorts: Best Original Story, Festigious Awards: Best Inspirational Film, and Los Angeles Film Awards 2018: Best Actress (Indie Film).
+Beyond acting, An wrote, produced, and starred in the award-winning short film "GOLD," earning recognition with awards like Top Shorts: Best Original Story and Los Angeles Film Awards 2018: Best Actress (Indie Film).

 As a TEDx TALKS speaker, An addressed the challenges Asian actors face in Hollywood, emphasizing the importance of embracing one's ethnicity.
 Her commitment to her Vietnamese heritage is evident through titles like

 Miss Arkansas State Queen, Miss Talent Vietnam USA, and Miss Vietnam America Regency International 2021, as well as features in VOGUE Italia and the front cover of Viet Lifestyles Magazine.

 She showcases her talents and serves as an Ambassador for the National Organization of Vietnamese American Leadership of Greater Washington, DC (NOVAL-DC) and was a guest speaker for NAAAP-DC.